Sabo Dam with hydrangea and seasonal flowers in Tokigawa Town.

 They don’t have it on the map (surprisingly), but there are quite a few cherry blossom trees in this area of the park.
 As well as in the forest that back drops the dam.
 They generally bloom the very end of March, but mostly early April.

-The hydrangea bloom in June, usually around mid-June, which is marginally later than other areas of Saitama.
+The hydrangea at the dam bloom in June, usually around mid-June, which is marginally later than other areas of Saitama.
 Last week, they had barely peaked through, yet today they were stunning.
 There are hydrangea all over the park, not just at this zone.

 Suzumegawa Forest Road